wenext-limited/pr-agent/docs/docs/pr_benchmark/index.md

 - **False positives / speculative fixes:** In several cases it flags non-issues (style, performance, redundant code) or supplies debatable “improvements”, lowering precision and sometimes breaching the “critical bugs only” rule.
 - **Inconsistent error coverage:** For certain domains (build scripts, schema files, test code) it either returns an empty list when real regressions exist or proposes cosmetic edits, indicating gaps in specialised knowledge.

+### Claude-sonnet-4-5

+Final score: **40.7**

+strengths:

+- **Concise & well-formatted output:** Most replies strictly follow the schema, stay within the 3-suggestion limit, and include clear, copy-paste-ready patches, making them easy to apply.
+- **Can spot headline bugs:** When a single, obvious regression is present (e.g. duplicated regex block, missing null-check, wrong macro name) the model often detects it and proposes an accurate, minimal fix.
+- **Scope discipline (usually):** It frequently restricts changes to newly-added lines and avoids broad refactors, so many answers comply with the “new code only / critical bugs only” rule.
+- **Reasonable explanations:** The accompanying rationales are typically short but precise, helping reviewers understand why the change is needed.

+weaknesses:

+- **Low recall of critical issues:** In a large fraction of examples the model misses the primary bug or flags nothing at all while other reviewers find clear problems.
+Coverage is therefore unreliable.
+- **False or harmful fixes:** A notable number of suggestions mis-diagnose the code, touch unchanged lines, violate task rules, or would break compilation/runtime (wrong paths, bad types, guideline-forbidden advice).
+- **Priority mistakes:** The model often downgrades severe defects to “general” or upgrades cosmetic nits to “critical”, showing weak bug-severity judgment.
+- **Inconsistent quality:** Performance swings widely between excellent and poor; reviewers cannot predict whether a given answer will be thorough, partial, or incorrect.

 ### Claude-4 Sonnet (4096 thinking tokens)

 Final score: **39.7**